harvard-lil/capstone/capstone/capweb/templates/docs/04_specs_and_reference/02_data_formats.md

-In this example, `"head_matter"` is a string representing all text printed in the volume before the text prepared by judges. `"opinions"` is an array containing a dictionary for each opinion in the case. `"judges"`, and `"attorneys"` are particular substrings from `"head_matter"` that we believe to refer to entities involved with the case.
+In this example, `"head_matter"` is a string representing all text printed in the volume before the text prepared by judges. `"opinions"` is an array containing a dictionary for each opinion in the case. `"judges"`, and `"attorneys"` are particular substrings from `"head_matter"` that we believe refer to entities involved with the case.